ConceptualBlending/monster_render_system/README.md

 | Core/Config.cs                       | Configuration, associated to Medusa's argument flags
 | Core/GroupService.cs                 | Grouping of connected individuals in order to arrange them simultaneously
 | Core/IConnectionPointDefinition.cs   | Interface for connections points
-| Core/ITextureRepository.cs           | Interface for objects which devliver bitmap ressources for types
+| Core/ITextureRepository.cs           | Interface for objects which deliver bitmap resources for types
 | Core/MedusaRenderer.cs               | The core component which performs the drawing
 | Core/ReferencePoint.cs               | An implementation of the connection point concept
 | Core/ReferencePointContainer.cs      | A list of connection points, related to a given type
 | Core/Universe.cs                     | The set of all known (predefined) individuals which builds up the output
 | Forms/ImageViewer.cs                 | A window to show the output directly to the user
 | IO/FileSystemTextureRepository.cs    | An implementation of ITextureRepository which loads images from the file system
-| IO/Repository.cs                     | The correspondending class to repository index files, serializable by Json.NET
+| IO/Repository.cs                     | The class related to repository index files, serializable by Json.NET
-| IO/MonsterMarkup.cs                  | The correspondending class to markup files, serializable by Json.NET
+| IO/MonsterMarkup.cs                  | The class related to markup files, serializable by Json.NET
 | IO/Validator.cs                      | A class which checks several constraints to markups and repositories.
 | Utils/Vector2.cs                     | Simple 2D vectors